cloudnative-pg/cloudnative-pg/docs/src/database_import.md

   ["The `externalClusters` section"](bootstrap.md#the-externalclusters-section))
 - Traffic must be allowed between the Kubernetes cluster and the `externalCluster` during the operation
-- You need to specify `sslmode: disable` in the `connectionParameters` section if you need to connect to a PostgreSQL instance without SSL
 - Connection to the source database must be granted with the specified user that needs to run `pg_dump` and retrieve roles information (*superuser* is OK)